 35th International Congress of the ISBT

-In conjunction with the Canadian Society of Transfusion Medicine
+In conjunction with the annual conference of Canadian Society of Transfusion Medicine

 Toronto, Canada, June 2 - 6, 2018